makersacademy/news-summary-challenge/README.md

 > The API is hosted on an external server that you don't have to worry about.
 You only need a static web server.
 That's why this type of architecture is called "serverless".

 ## User Stories

-Some of these stories will need decomposing if they seem too large.

 ```
 As a busy politician